mikependon/RepoDB/RepoDb.PostgreSql/README.md

 ## RepoDb.PostgreSql - a hybrid .NET ORM library for PostgreSql.

-RepoDb provides certain features of both “micro-ORMs” and “macro-ORMs”.
-It helps the developer to simplify the “switchover” of when to use the “basic” and “advance” operations during the development.
+RepoDb is an ORM that bridge the gaps between micro-ORMs and macro-ORMs.
+It helps the developer to simplify the switch-over of when to use the “basic” and “advance” operations during the development.

-All [operations](https://github.com/mikependon/RepoDb#operations) were implemented as extended methods of the *IDbConnection* object.
-Once you hold the opened-state of your database connection object, you can then do all the activities you would like to do with your database through those extended methods.
+Basically, all [operations](https://github.com/mikependon/RepoDb#operations) were implemented as an extended methods of the *IDbConnection* object.
+As long as the database connection is open, the developers can do all the activities towards the database.

-## Links and Resources
+## Important Pages

 - [GitHub Home Page](https://github.com/mikependon/RepoDb) - to learn more about the core library.
 - [Wiki Page](https://github.com/mikependon/RepoDb/wiki) - usabilities, benefits, features, capabilities, learnings, topics and FAQs.